kaezrr/syncify/README.md

 + Bootstrap Framework for HTML pages

 #### Running the app on your own:
->The follow steps assume you are using a `bash` terminal in your codespace.
+To run the application on your own, follow these steps (assuming you are using a bash terminal in your codespace):

-Incase you want to run the application on your own you can do so by doing the following steps:
-+ (Optional but recommended) Create a virtual environment.
++ Optional but recommended) Create a virtual environment:
-    - Create one using the command `python -m .venv <virtualenvname>` in the directory where you want to store your virtual environment.
+    - Create a virtual environment using the command `python -m .venv <virtualenvname>` in the desired directory.
-    - Then activate it using the command `source <virtualenvname>/Scripts/Activate` on Windows.
-You can deactivate the virtual environment by running `deactivate`.
+    - Activate the virtual environment using the command `source <virtualenvname>/Scripts/Activate` on Windows.
+To deactivate the virtual environment, run `deactivate`.
-+ `git clone` the repository in a directory of your choice.
++ Clone the repository using `git clone` in a directory of your choice.
-+ In the same directory run `pip install -r requirements.txt` to install all the required libraries at once.
++ In the same directory, run `pip install -r requirements.txt` to install all the necessary libraries.
-+ **Get your API credentials from YouTube and Spotify**
++ **Obtain your API credentials from YouTube and Spotify**
-    - Follow [Spotify Web API Documentation](https://developer.spotify.com/documentation/web-api) till you get your `CLIENT_ID` and `CLIENT_SECRET`.
-In your app directory create a `.env` file and create two variables `SPOTIFY_ID` and `SPOTIFY_SECRET` and store your `CLIENT_ID` and `CLIENT_SECRET` in them respectively.
+    - Refer to the [Spotify Web API Documentation](https://developer.spotify.com/documentation/web-api) to obtain your `CLIENT_ID` and `CLIENT_SECRET`.
+Create a `.env` file in your app directory and add two variables, `SPOTIFY_ID` and `SPOTIFY_SECRET`, containing your respective credentials.
-    - Follow [YouTube Data API v3 Documentation](https://developers.google.com/youtube/v3/getting-started?hl=en) till you can create an OAuth2.0 Client.
-Then you will have the option to download a `.json` file, download it and rename it to `client_secrets.json` and store it in your app directory.
+    - Follow [YouTube Data API v3 Documentation](https://developers.google.com/youtube/v3/getting-started?hl=en) and create an OAuth2.0 Client.
+Then you will have the option to download a `.json` file, download it and rename it to `client_secrets.json`, and place it in your app directory.
-+ Remember to add proper Redirect_URIs to both Spotify and YouTube API, or it will return a `Redirect_URI_Mismatch` error upon user authentication.
++ Ensure that you add proper Redirect URIs to both Spotify and YouTube APIs, otherwise a `redirect_URI_mismatch` error will occur during user authentication.
-+ Until your API Client gets properly verified by Spotify/Google.
-OAuth2 authentication to user accounts will only be restricted to 'testers' added by you to the Developer dashboards.
++ Until your API Client is fully verified by Spotify/Google, OAuth2.0 authentication to user accounts will only be available to 'testers' added by you in the Developer dashboards.

 #### File Explanations:
 + /static
     - `icon.ico` - Tab icon.
-    - `styles.css` - CSS file that runs that all the HTML files in `/templates` use.
+    - `styles.css` -  CSS file used by all HTML files in `/templates`.
 + /templates
-    - `auth.html` - Authorization page that displays the connections to Spotify and YouTube.
+    - `auth.html` - Authorization page that displays connections to Spotify and YouTube.
-    - `convert.html` - Page that displays the proposed playlist before confirming conversion.
+    - `convert.html` -  Page displaying the proposed playlist before confirming conversion.
     - `index.html`  - Homepage of the app.
-    - `layout.html` - HTML file that contains the navigation bar and from which all other pages extend from.
+    - `layout.html` - HTML file containing the navigation bar, used as the base for all other pages.
-    - `playlist.html` - Page that displays all the YouTube/Spotify playlists that the user has.
+    - `playlist.html` - Page displaying all YouTube/Spotify playlists associated with the user.
-    - `view.html` - Page that displays tabulated data about a playlist of the user's choice.
+    - `view.html` - Page displaying tabulated data about a playlist of the user's choice.
-+ `.gitignore` - Git file that ignores unneccesary/sensitive files such as `.env` and `client_secrets.json` while committing to the GitHub repository.
++ `.gitignore` - Git file that excludes unnecessary/sensitive files (such as `.env` and `client_secrets.json`) from being committed to the GitHub repository.
-+ `app.py` - The main python file that contains all the necessary code to run the web application, needs `auth_spot.py`, `auth_yt.py` and `helpers.py` to import functions necessary to run the app.
++ `app.py` - The main Python file containing all the necessary code to run the web application.
+It imports functions from `auth_spot.py`, `auth_yt.py`, and `helpers.py`.
-+ `auth_spot.py` - Python file that contains all the code that performs and validates user authentication to Spotify.
++ `auth_spot.py` - Python file containing code for performing and validating user authentication with Spotify.
-+ `auth_yt.py` - Python file that contains all the code that performs and validates user authentication to YouTube.
++ `auth_yt.py` - Python file containing code for performing and validating user authentication with YouTube.
-+ `helpers.py` - Python file that contains some helper functions mainly that aid in proper display of playlist and track durations in `view.html` and `convert.html`.
++ `helpers.py` - Python file containing helper functions that aid in the proper display of playlist and track durations in `view.html` and `convert.html`.
-+ `README.md` - The file you are reading right now ;)
++ `README.md` - The file you are currently reading ;)
 + `requirements.txt` - A text file containing the names of all the libraries necessary to run Syncify.